 - Graduates of a combined program can get to work immediately as network cabling technicians, or continue to pursue an electrician apprenticeship and certification

 - Graduates with training in both fields have more job options and higher earning potential

 Herzing College Combined Electrician & Network Cabling Program

-This course is a combination of two programs: Construction and Maintenance Electrician and Network Cabling Specialist.
+This course is a combination of two programs: Construction and Maintenance Electrician and Network Cabling Technician.